HanyuX/AndroidApp/README.txt

-This is the first assignment of course Dartmouth COSC 165-Smartphone.
+This is the first assignment.
 All code is implemented by Weiqiang_Liu and Hanyu_Xue.